 • Pay Off Debt

-The answer to this question is a resounding yes, and there are two reasons for that.
+If you take advice from a Free Financial Budget Planner, the answer to this question is a resounding yes, and there are two reasons for that.
 First, if you’re like most people, you probably have more than one loan.
 If you have multiple debts and pay them off, you can put your money toward your retirement savings instead of loan repayment.
 That way, you can build your retirement fund even faster and easier.
 Second, given what we know about the dismal state of many Americans’ retirement savings, paying off your debt can be a great way to build your emergency fund and save for the future simultaneously.

 Paying off your debt or saving for retirement are two goals that often compete for your money.
 You may have to decide which one to tackle first and then figure out how to balance your other financial goals.
 If you’re already behind on savings, paying off your debt makes sense.
 The sooner you pay off credit card debt, the sooner you can save for retirement.
 If you have no debt and make the maximum contribution each year to your 401(k), it will take about 25 years for your savings to equal your pre-retirement annual income.